 Kai Harada loves wrestling too, though listen to him list off the pile of injuries he’s accumulated in recent competitions and you have to wonder how on earth that’s possible.

-“In the trials to get here, I actually tore my left meniscus, and I broke my elbow in the first half of the finals,” detailed the NCWC athlete, who explained Wednesday that he also dislocated his shoulder two weeks ago and had it pop out again mid-match during the team competition.
+“In the trials to get here, I actually tore my left meniscus, and I broke my elbow in the first half of the finals,” detailed the NCWC athlete.
+Harada explained on Wednesday that he also dislocated his shoulder two weeks ago, and had it pop out again mid-match during the team competition.

 “I don’t often go to competition healthy,” he shrugged.

 On Thursday, Harada withstood a draining male 65 kg semi-final to win 7-4 over an opponent from P.E.I., and then scored a pinfall 2:17 into his championship match with B.C.